Beyond the "Industry Standard": Focusing Gender-Affirming Voice Training Technologies on Individualized Goal Exploration

-We found that approximate goals capture a range of characteristics that trainees desire for authentic representation, such as vocal utility and cultural identity.
-When combined, approximate goals can create a clear direction for voice training.
-Similar to the expert's guiding role in constructing clear goals from approximate goals, a goal exploration system could directly ground goal exploration in a trainee's identity and desired utility for voice.
+\textbf{\textit{Character Triangulation.}} We found that descriptive goals capture a range of characteristics that trainees desire for authentic representation, such as vocal utility and cultural identity.
+When combined, descriptive goals can help build a clearer direction for voice training.
+Similar to the expert's guiding role in constructing technical goals from descriptive demographic-based goals, a goal exploration system could directly ground goal exploration in a trainee's identity and desired utility for voice.
 Using a survey of aspects of a trainee's identity, including gender, culture, language, and age, alongside preferred utility, such as passing, gender-nonconformity, or authority, voice training software could identify parameters and practice techniques relevant to developing these vocal identity and utility characteristics.
 Additionally, when using examples for goal exploration, voice training software should categorize voice examples using both trainee and expert-relevant tags, aiding in the translation of voice archetypes and character descriptions to measurable voice examples.
 To capture these perspectives, goal exploration technologies could use crowdsourcing from experts and trainees similar to Sumian Voice \cite{sumian_voice_examples}.